ibm-cloud-docs/ContinuousDelivery/pipeline_build_deploy.md

 {: tip}

 ###Adding services to apps
 You can add services to your apps and manage those services from your {{site.data.keyword.Bluemix_notm}} dashboard or the Cloud Foundry command line interface (CLI).
 You can also issue Cloud Foundry CLI commands in scripts for pipeline jobs.
 For example, you can add a service to an app in the script of a deploy job.
-For more information about adding services, see [Adding a service to your application](/docs/services/reqnsi.html#add_service).
+For more information about adding services, see [Connecting services to external apps](/docs/resources?topic=resources-externalapp).

 ## Viewing logs
 {: #deliverypipeline_view_logs}